photo-bro/Twister/README.md

 ## **Current Status:**
 *(1/6/19)*
+Realized that I hadn't implemented any precedence for arithmetic expressions, built out expression nodes to support that.
+Still wrapping my head around how to parse them...

-Expression parsing is nearly fleshed out.
-Feel like I've found a good stride with wrapping my head around the parser.
+~~ Expression parsing is nearly fleshed out.
+Feel like I've found a good stride with wrapping my head around the parser. ~~

 *(1/5/19)*
 More work on the parser.
 A bit of feeling my way as I write but feel like I'm narrowing myself on the right path.
 Finished implementing all of TwisterPrimitive.
 Fine tuning the grammar too.